Verizon High Speed Internet: Service offer wings

-Technical Implementation
+Technical implementation

 Verizon High Speed Internet utilizes ADSL or ADSL2+, depending on the age of the local DSLAM.
 ATM is used as the transport protocol from the DSL modem through the DSLAM.
 Authentication is implemented using PPPoE.

 Verizon utilizes DSLAM's from Alcatel-Lucent and Adtran, as well as other vendors.
 The Alcatel-Lucent ASAM7300 and Adtran Total-Access 5000 are commonly deployed within central offices.

 Verizon has not deployed VDSL/VDSL2+ as an upgrade to its existing DSL.
-VDSL/VDSL2+ was used in condominiums and apartment complexes where fiber to the home was impossible to deploy, and branded as FiOS.
+VDSL/VDSL2+ has been used in condominiums and apartment complexes where direct fiber to the home is impossible to deploy; instead a VDSL connection is made to the building's central hub, which is in-turn connected fiber-optically.
+It is branded as part of FiOS service.

 Criticism

 Neglect of copper local loop infrastructure

 Since launching its fiber to the home service FiOS, industry insiders and experts have noted that Verizon has neglected its copper local loop infrastructure footprint-wide, including in areas yet to receive FiOS.
 Verizon's copper network maintenance and upgrade budget (which includes DSL and POTS services) was estimated to be roughly $3.50 per access line by the Communications Workers of America.
 The CWA filed a letter of concern with 11 public utility regulators regarding Verizon's lack of concern for the copper local loop and associated infrastructure.
 Rural communities in New Jersey filed a joint petition of complaint with the NJ Board of Public Utilities in order to investigate Verizon's apparent discontinuation of copper local loop maintenance; issues reported by the towns residents include loss of service during poor weather, static on the line, lack of audible voice transmission, and interruption or loss of DSL service.

 Verizon has also refused to repair the copper local loop or replace the local loop infrastructure with fiber in the event of storm damage.
 In the aftermath of Hurricane Sandy, Verizon refused to rebuild the copper local loop infrastructure in New York's Fire Island.
 Instead, Verizon planned on requiring their telephone customers in the affected area to use VoiceLink, a feature-limited service which delivers landline phone service over the Verizon Wireless network.
 The service has limitations, including an inability to use data-based services (such as DSL and caller ID).
 Public backlash resulted in Verizon reversing this decision, and announcing that it planned to offer FiOS on Fire Island.
 Other areas affected by the storm did not see such a resolution; Comcast subsequently took advantage of the situation by announcing that it had expanded and refurbished its operations across the Jersey Shore.